besttime-app/BestTime-Documentation/source/includes/_apireference.md

 &nbsp;

-By default the API is limited to 200 API requests per 10 seconds per IP address.
+By default the API is limited to 10 API requests per second.
+The Venue Search and Venue Filter API endpoints are by default limited to 30 request per minute.
 You will receive a HTTP 429 'too many requests' above this threshold.
 Contact us for if you need higher limits.